 - Start by using small amounts of this plant – as your taste buds mature you can use more

-- Use in a bland base and balance the right flavours for broths, add to milk, cream, coconut or potato for soups, frittatas, muffins, and more
+- Use in a bland base and balance the right flavours for broths, as in my Alexander soup recipe.
+Add to milk, cream, coconut or potato for frittatas, muffins, and even Alexanders infused into rum.

 - Each part of the plant has different uses; leaves as a vegetable, young stems for candy and larger ones for stock, seeds as a spice